TheLandfill/cpp_cli/README.md

 1. Inside that scope, create a `Command_Line_Var<T>` (syntax specified below).
 1. Once you've created all the `Command_Line_Var`s, run the function `ARGS_PARSER::parse(argc, argv);`.
 1. All the variables will be set after hash finishes.
-1. Any non-flagged argument or subargument will be returned in a vector of "non_options" in the order in which they appear in the command line.
+1. Any non-flagged argument or ignored argument will be returned in a vector of "non_options" in the order in which they appear in the command line.

 ### Syntax of Use
 ```
 Command_Line_Var<T> variable_name_var(&variable_name, { "flag1", "flag2", "f" }, takes_args);
 ```
 where `T` is the type of the variable and `variable_name_var` is a stack allocated variable.
 The first argument is the address of the variable you want to set, the second variable is an array/vector of strings corresponding to flags that control the value of the variable, and the third argument is a bool that determines whether or not the flags take arguments themselves.
+If a `nullptr` is provided for the first argument, the parser will just treat it as if it were a non-option.

 ## Parsing Rules
 [This answer](https://stackoverflow.com/a/14738273/6629221) on stackexchange does a good job of summarizing the standard for command line argument syntax, and the library follows these rules, which are copied below for convenience.